June 11, 2014

 - Deliver a strong return on investment, generating $38.2 million in local and state government revenues.

 - Draw vital tourism into the region.
-Recently, readers of Travel + Leisure and Condé Nast Traveler, two of the world's foremost travel magazines, voted Seattle one of their top ten favorite cities to visit.
+Seattle is on many top ten lists as a favorite city to visit.
 What makes Seattle so appealing?
 According to Seattle's Convention and Visitors Bureau, it's because of the "unlimited opportunities to experience art, heritage and culture, all in a setting of rare natural beauty."

 - Provide highly valued services for local residents.
 Nonprofit arts organizations in Seattle with a primary mission in the arts show per capita revenues over 3 times the national average.